Identity and Resistance in Global Contexts

 Identity - individual, collective, cultural, and national - is one of the most important aspects of human life, yet its expression is often taken for granted.
 However, it is also an aspect that quickly becomes pronounced and debated in times of conflict.

-Faculty from five colleges at Texas Tech, pictured below, are collaborating to address challenges related to population and conflict through classes, a symposium, an exhibition, a concert, and a digital archive.
+Faculty from six colleges at Texas Tech University, pictured above, are collaborating to address challenges related to population and conflict through classes, a symposium, an exhibition, a concert, and a digital archive.